 When the Company's own shares recognised as equity are bought back, the amount of the consideration paid, including all costs directly attributable, are recognised as a deduction from equity.
 Own shares purchased that are not subsequently cancelled are classified as treasury shares and are presented as a deduction from total equity.
-Where such shares are subsequently sold or reissued, any consideration received, net of any direct costs, is included in equity.
+No gain or loss is recognised in profit or loss on the purchase, sale, issue or cancellation of treasury shares.